-As part of our fourth annual B2B Marketing Data Report, we conducted a survey of more than 500 B2B marketers to garner an understanding of the importance they placed on data management and what their priorities were for 2016.
+As part of our fourth annual B2B Marketing Data Report, we conducted a survey of more than 500 B2B marketers to garner an understanding of the importance they placed on data management and what their priorities are.
 We also analyzed more than 695M contact records that were processed on our data optimization platform.
 What we found was that B2B marketers today suffer from a bit of “data delusion.”

 Allow me to explain.

 Mounting evidence indicates that B2B marketers understand how critical quality data is to their initiatives.
-For example, 75% of respondents say that accurate and complete data is critical for achieving 2016 marketing goals, yet the average health of all of those records we processed was “questionable” at best.
+For example, 75% of respondents say that accurate and complete data is critical for achieving their marketing goals, yet the average health of all of those records we processed was “questionable” at best.
 And that’s not all…

 - At least 75% of 695M+ contact records analyzed were lacking basic firmographic data – like industry info